 Complement: 6 officers, 56 men (1934)

 1934: 2 x 3"/50; 2 x 6-pounders

 1942: 2 x 3"/50; 2 x 20mm/80 (single mount); 2 x depth charge tracks; 4 x "Y" guns;

 Radar: SF (1945)

 The 165-foot "A" class cutters were based on the 1915 Tallapoosa/Ossipee design.
 They were designed for light ice-breaking as well, and were constructed with a reinforced belt at the waterline and a cutaway forefoot.
 They could break up to two feet of ice.
 They were also the first cutters with geared turbine drives.
 They were constructed utilizing Public Works Administration construction allotments, a program established to aid the country after the onset of the Great Depression.

-Click here to access an article written in 1935 that describes, in great detail, a 165-foot "A" Class cutter and her crew.
-The author, D. E. ("Gim") Hobelman, was given free access to the Escanaba and he describes her from stem to stern.
-His comments are equally applicable to the other cutters in Escanaba's class.
+Click here for an article written in 1935 that describes this class of cutters in great detail.
+The author, D. E. "Gim" Hobelman was given access to the CGC Escanaba and describes her from stem to stern.
+His observations are applicable to all of the cutters in this class.

 The cruising cutter Comanche, built for the Coast Guard by Pusey & Jones Company of Wilmington, Delaware, was commissioned on 1 December 1934.
 She was originally stationed at Stapleton, New York, which remained her homeport until 1940.
 Here she carried out the standard missions of the Coast Guard at that time, including light ice-breaking on the Hudson River.